collapsed-stacks/startups/questions/5378/market-research-and-gauging-sales-for-games.md

 - tagged: `business-plan`, `market-research`, `target-market`, `market-size`
 - score: 6

-<p>So on all the advice sites I see for developing a new product, I see "Research your target market" chiefly for predicting the number of sales you can expect.</p>
+So on all the advice sites I see for developing a new product, I see "Research your target market" chiefly for predicting the number of sales you can expect.

-<p>Now this phrase to me just seems vague, I want to break into the board/card/miniatures games market, something which I myself buy a lot of.
-But what exactly is it that I'm meant to research to gauge my sales off.</p>
+Now this phrase to me just seems vague, I want to break into the board/card/miniatures games market, something which I myself buy a lot of.
+But what exactly is it that I'm meant to research to gauge my sales off.

-<p>I know from being a customer in this market, that it is expanding quite rapidly currently, lots of new games and systems are out, but I don't see how this helps me actually make a sales prediction, as even though I know the market is doing well, I don't know how my specific product will.</p>
+I know from being a customer in this market, that it is expanding quite rapidly currently, lots of new games and systems are out, but I don't see how this helps me actually make a sales prediction, as even though I know the market is doing well, I don't know how my specific product will.

 ## Answer 5379